ashshr123/PythonAutomationTestingFWPyTest/README.md

 ### Running the Tests
 To run the tests, use the following command in bash: pytest tests/
-\nAlternatively can use configured IDE with Python, Selenium and PyTest for same
+<br>Alternatively can use configured IDE with Python, Selenium and PyTest for same